 1. Create a virtual lunch room

-Here’s an easy way to help people to socialize: create a video chat room on your company’s chosen video platform and encourage people to join during lunch time (an email or calendar invite will do).
+Here’s an easy way to help people socialize: create a video chat room on your company’s chosen video platform and encourage people to join during lunch time (an email or calendar invite will do).
 You can also create multiple rooms if your company is large or the room gets too busy.

 At Eden Health, we’ve seen daily virtual lunches quickly become a self-sustaining tradition that people look forward to each day.